Laysan albatross: Distribution and habitat

 The Laysan albatross has a wide range across the North Pacific, with 16 nesting sites.
 All but 0.3% of the breeding population is found among the Northwestern Hawaiian Islands, particularly the islands of Midway and Laysan.
 Small populations are found on the Bonin Islands near Japan and the bird has begun to colonize islands off Mexico, such as Guadalupe Island and others in the Revillagigedo Archipelago.
 The Laysan Albatross is protected in Guadalupe Island Biosphere Reserve.
 When away from the breeding areas, they range widely from Japan to the Bering Sea and south to 15°N.

 Behavior

 The Laysan albatross is normally a silent bird, but on occasion may be observed emitting long "moo"-ing sounds, descending whinnies, or rattles.
 Female Laysan albatrosses may bond for life and cooperatively raise their young.

 A female Laysan albatross named Wisdom is the oldest known wild bird in the world.
 Wisdom was banded by a U.S. Geological Survey researcher in 1956, and in December 1956, she was seen rearing a new chick on Midway Atoll.
 Because Laysan albatrosses cannot breed until they are five years old, as of 2016, Wisdom was estimated to be at least 66 years old.
-Wisdom’s latest chick hatched on February 1, 2021, and her current estimated age is 70.
+Wisdom's latest chick hatched on February 1, 2021, and her current estimated age is 74.

+In December 2024, the U.S. Fish and Wildlife Service announced that Wisdom was observed at the Midway Atoll National Wildlife Refuge.
+Wisdom, first banded in 1956, laid an egg, marking her first in four years and estimated to be her 60th egg.
+Wisdom had been returning to the atoll with her long-term mate, Akeakamai, since 2006 for breeding.
+However, Akeakamai has yet to be observed in recent years, and Wisdom was seen interacting with another male during this visit.